shallowsmith/repo-watcher/README.md

 ## Overview
 This project contains two components: `monitor.py` and `repoctl.py`, working together to monitor an upstream GitHub repository, automatically build and stage `.deb` packages, and allow for manual promotion to an internal APT repository.

-- `monitor.py`: A Python systemd-compatible watcher service that monitors an upstream GitHub repository for new releases and commits to the main branch.
+- `monitor.py`: A Python-based systemd-compatible watcher service that monitors an upstream GitHub repository for new releases and commits to the main branch.
 It triggers an Ansible pipeline to build, package, and stage the binaries.
 - `repoctl.py`: A CLI tool to review staged `.deb` packages, view metadata, check promotion status, and promote packages to the published APT repo.

 ## Getting Started